pixelpark/ppnet/README.md

 * a [CouchDB](http://couchdb.apache.org/) database server
 * a simple webserver with the root directory pointing to the 'www' directory in this Git.

+The application uses a [PouchDB](http://pouchdb.com/)/CouchDB replication to handle offline/online scenarios.

 ## Setting up the CouchDB

 First, you need to [install it](http://docs.couchdb.org/en/latest/install/index.html) (this is not mandatory, but additionally you might want to install these [enhancements](https://github.com/dennishafemann/couchdb-futon-addons-log-stats-uuids).
-Once you did that, you can access the administration interface on http://yourip.com:5984 where you need to enable [CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing)
+Once you did that, you can access the administration interface on http://yourip.com:5984 where you need to enable [CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing).

 You do that by editing these values:

     http enable_cors   true